Zenkoku Jiren: Decline and dissolution

 On 18 March 1934, the reunified Zenkoku Jiren held its fourth conference in Tokyo.
 Among the conference's stated objectives were the strengthening their forces against the advancement of fascism and capitalism, and opposition to layoffs, wage reductions and short-term contracts.
 The conference was attended by less than 100 delegates, who recognised that out of 5 million workers in Japan, only 360,000 of them were organised into unions, of which Zenkoku Jiren accounted for only a small fraction.
 The organisation's combined membership had continued to decline even after its reunification, dropping to only 4,092 members.

 By 1935, membership of Zenkoku Jiren had declined even further to only 2,300 members.
 In February 1935, Jiyū Rengō Shinbun ceased publication.
 In May 1935, when the organisation held an International Workers' Day demonstration in Shibaura, only 300 people turned up.
-Police prevented speakers from addressing the crowd and arrested many participants, but the demonstrators were able to march through the streets of Tokyo with their black flags.
-This would be the last workers' demonstration in pre-war Japan, as the following year, the state banned International Workers' Day; right-wing unions would instead celebrate National Foundation Day on 11 February.
+Police prevented speakers from addressing the crowd and arrested many participants, but the demonstrators marched through the streets of Tokyo with their black flags.
+This would be the last such demonstration in pre-war Japan, as the following year, the state banned International Workers' Day; right-wing unions would instead celebrate National Foundation Day on 11 February.

-By this time, Aizawa Hisao had established the Anarchist Communist Party of Japan (Nihon Museifu Kyosanto), a centralised organisation which aimed to create the conditions for a revolution through which it could establish an anarchist regime.
+In 1934, Aizawa Hisao established the Anarchist Communist Party of Japan, a centralised organisation which aimed to create the conditions for a revolution through which it could establish an anarchist regime.
 It recruited members from Zenkoku Jiren and took control of its publishing apparatus.
 In November 1935, Aizawa and other party members unsuccessfully attempted to carry out a bank robbery, for which they were arrested.
 Using torture, the police forced them to confess to their involvement in the party.
 Over the final months of 1935, police rounded up around 400 anarchists, regardless of whether they were party members or unaffiliated individuals.
 Anarcho-syndicalist activists were often arrested indiscriminately, with 100 workers of the Tokyo Printworkers' Union being arrested.

 By the end of 1935, the state had thoroughly suppressed Zenkoku Jiren; and by early 1936, Zenkoku Jiren was disbanded.
-The anarcho-syndicalist Yamaguchi Kensuke blamed the party for the suppression of the anarchist movement.
+The anarcho-syndicalist Yamaguchi Kensuke blamed the actions of the Anarchist Communist Party for the suppression of the anarchist movement.
 Later that year, some of the organisation's veterans volunteered to fight on the side of the anarchist militias during the Spanish Civil War.
 Meanwhile, the Japanese military took an increasingly large role in the government, the country's military budget increased to 71% of government expenditure and, in 1937, the Second Sino-Japanese War broke out.